Chirag-S-Kotian/Finora/README.md

 - **Navigation:** Bottom navigation bar and navigation drawer
 - **Robust Error Handling:** Detailed error messages for all auth and network failures 🚨
 - **Firebase-First:** All data stored securely in Firebase Realtime Database and Storage 🔒
+- **Real-time Updates:** Instant updates to charts and data as transactions are added or modified

 ## 📷 Screenshots
 <!-- Add screenshots here -->